 “To The Stray Dogs” – A Bungo Stray Dogs Retrospective

 The real tricky part is getting people into it without over-hyping it purely on the grounds of how good it gets later on.
-I’m sure if I kept watching Breaking Bad season four I would love it, but I don’t wanna watch Skylar try to buy a God damn car wash for half a season.
+Like, I’m sure if I kept watching Breaking Bad season four, I would love it, but I didn’t wanna watch Skylar try to buy a god damn car wash for half a season.
 Where was I?
 Oh yeah, allow me to start by giving you an honest look at this show’s humble beginnings.

 In my review of season one, I praised how ONE manages to make overpowered characters likable and their stories tense through sheer emotion.
 This story about self-betterment and the discussion permeating the spectacle made battles ones of ideology in addition to super-powered flair.
 With a sequel, how does one continue this discussion without becoming repetitive?